lemesigor/search-term-scrapper/src/README.md

 The infrastructure layer is responsible for the external dependencies of the application, such as database, cache, http, etc. It's main dependencies that are being injected in the application and that have a direct impact on the application are:

 - `infrastucture/thread`: Responsible for creating threads to run the application in parallel.
 Every parsing of the website is done in a separate thread.
 - `infrastructure/cache`:  Responsible for caching the website content so that the application doesn't need to fetch the website content every time a request is made.
 In this project, it's being used a simple in-memory cache to store the website content.
+It will keep alive until the application is finished.
 - `infrastructure/database`: Responsible for the database connection and queries.
 In this project, it's being used a simple in-memory database to store the words and their results.